WilsonDK/Powershell-ToolsandIdeas/README.md

 # Powershell-ToolsandIdeas
-Hub for any ideas and Tools developed or explored why learning powershell
+Hub for any ideas and Tools developed or explored while learning powershell